ryantrainor/ryantrainor.github.io/_pages/chente.md

 well as his activitism for justice.
 Tragically, Vicente was killed in a car accident less than a year after his graduation.
 He is missed by his family in
 LA, by his boyfriend and partner Joshua, and by many others in both Pennsylvania and California.

+This page is a celebration of Chente's life and the way he helped change the way I think about galaxy formation.

 <!-- &nbsp; -->

 # Dance, Justice, and History